jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/me/index.md

   have been our most… motivating QA decision ever.
 Needless to say, that release was tested more thoroughly than any before it.

+![
+Disclaimer
+The following image from the Victoria’s Secret campaign is purely a testing engagement demonstration.
+Strong blur effect applied to avoid having to slap on an 18+ warning ](0908-VIC-A008-F01-3.jpg)

 We built platforms for:
 - fashion-and-you (Suisse)
 - brands4friends (Germany)